ninjasource/embedded-bacnet/README.md

 ## Understanding the internals

 At its heart this library is a bacnet codec (encoder / decoder).
+The library was primarily designed to run without a global allocator (although this feature can be enabled).
 Because it does not allocate memory AND we have to deal with varying numbers of things (for example a bacnet packet may have any number of objects in it) the encoding and decoding parts have different representations.
 For example if you wanted to encode a list of objects you would pass a slice from some container because you know, beforehand, how many objects you want to include in the packet.
 When decoding lists of things we use an iterator so the user can collect those object into a vector or simply process them on the fly.